Certifications / Microsoft

 Follow us

 Choosing a virtual machine type in Azure is far easier than other cloud computing providers.
-Azure's VM packages are more streamlined and condensed than other providers.
-That makes the decision-making process much easier when you need to sell your business soul to the IT techs in the sky.
+Azure's VM packages are more streamlined and condensed than other providers, making the decision-making process much easier when you need to sell your business soul to the IT techs in the sky.

 Nonetheless, choosing a VM instance in Azure still requires some thought.
-For example, it is easy to over-provision services, and at the same time, under-provisioning resources can cause strange issues during testing and application installation.
+For example, it is easy to overprovision services, and underprovisioning resources can cause strange issues during testing and application installation.

-So, today we will walk through the alphabet soup that is Azure VMs.
+Today, we'll walk through the alphabet soup that is Azure VMs.
 First, we'll go over a high-level explanation of typical workloads and which Azure VM instance you should use.
-For reference, you can read more about the different types of VMs Azure offers, as well as example workloads for each VM type, in the Azure help area.
+For reference, you can read more about the different types of VMs Azure offers and example workloads for each VM type in the Azure help area.

-Azure VMs can vary widely with what kind of hardware and performance they offer.
+Azure VMs can vary widely in terms of hardware and performance.
 As a result, choosing an Azure VM can be difficult, but we are here to help!

 We understand that sometimes you are short on time and need an answer.
 So, here is the tl;dr version answering which Azure VM you should use: